Extreme Gravitational Interactions in the Problem of Three Black Holes in General Relativity

-The \texttt{SFINGE} code also includes modules to build initial data for a variety of problems, in a self-consistent way.
 The starting point for multiple black hole data without boost and spin is the Schwarzschild solution in isotropic coordinates.
-In the case of time symmetry, these conformally flat data can be generalized to an arbitrary number of black holes by adding the individual contribution in the conformal factor $\psi = \chi^{-1/4}$.
-This initial configuration of multiple black holes is known as Brill-Lindquist data \cite{Bowen1980time}.
-For boosted black holes, the conformal factor is written as $\psi = 1 + \sum_i \frac{M_i}{2 r_i} + u$, where $M_i$ and $r_i$ are respectively the mass parameter and the distance from the $i^{th}$ black hole, and $u$ is a corrective term \cite{Brandt1997simple}.
-To build the initial condition for multiple black holes with arbitrary boost and spin, one has to solve an elliptic equation for $u$.
-We have used an iterative Gauss-Seidel algorithm \cite{albu2002gauss}, starting from an initial guess, as specified in \citet{cao2008reinvestigation}.
+In the case of time symmetry, these conformally flat data can be generalized to an arbitrary number of black holes by adding the individual contribution in the conformal factor, that is $\psi = \chi^{-1/4}$.
+The initial conditions for most of our general relativistic simulations all contain non-zero velocities.
+In such cases, the momentum constraints do not automatically vanish as in the case of time-symmetric initial conditions.
+Therefore, the initial values for the $A_{ij}$ tensor contributions to the trace-free part of the extrinsic curvature will depend on both the linear and angular momentum of the black holes.
+We used an iterative Newton-based technique in order to impose such boosts and spin to the black holes.

+Time-symmetric initial configuration of multiple black holes is known as Brill-Lindquist data \cite{Bowen1980time}, which can be considered good test cases for numerical codes, although their physical relevance is quite poor since we expect black holes to have linear momentum and spin.
+In this case, the momentum constraints do not vanish trivially and the conformal factor takes the following form \cite{Brandt1997simple}

+where $M_k$ and $r_k$ are respectively the mass parameter and the distance from the $k^{th}$ black hole from the origin of coordinates, and $u$ is a corrective term.
+To build the initial condition for multiple black holes with certain boost and spin, we follow the \textit{Bowen-York approach} solving the constraints of the momentum analytically and the Hamiltonian constraint numerically \cite{Alcubierre2008introduction, Cook2000initial, Baumgarte2010numerical}.

+Firstly, we assume that the conformal metric is flat ($\widetilde{\gamma}_{i j} = \delta_{ij}$), the physical metric is asymptotically flat ($\lim_{r \to \infty} \psi = 1$), and the trace of the extrinsic curvature is identically zero (maximal slicing, $K = 0$), so that the momentum constraints reduce to a simple tensorial equation that can be solved analytically (see Chapter 3.2 of \textit{Baumgarte and Shapiro} \cite{Baumgarte2010numerical}).
+The resolution allows us to obtain an expression for the conformal trace-free part of the extrinsic curvature